vik-s/quartz/content/projects/writing/long form/What's the big deal about Wifi 7 anyway?.md

 - What is Wifi-7?
 	- Next gen wifi standard
 	- List phones and routers already having wifi7
-	- List some chipsets from companies doing Wifi7
+	- List some chipsets from companies doing Wifi7 - Qualcomm, Broadcom, MSI
 - What is new about it?
 	- List all it's features with one line explanation
 	- Use the truck analogy from Intel (use pictures)